codigouranio/lince-scheduler/README.md

 You can create your own custom task handler by implementing the logic for processing the messages.
 The task handler is responsible for handling individual tasks and returning the processing result.

-### Task

-The Task class represents a task to be executed by the TaskRetryExecutor.
-It tracks the task's state, retries, and completion status.

 ### Custom Message Parser

 The module allows you to implement a custom message parser to parse the incoming messages according to your specific data format or protocol.
 The message parser extracts the relevant data from the message for further processing.